pkk-code/rclone/docs/content/rc.md

 If poll-interval is updated or disabled temporarily, some changes might not get picked up by the polling function, depending on the used remote.

 This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

+### vfs/queue: Queue info for a VFS. {#vfs-queue}

+This returns info about the upload queue for the selected VFS.

+This is only useful if `--vfs-cache-mode` > off.
+If you call it when the `--vfs-cache-mode` is off, it will return an empty result.

+    {
+        "queued": // an array of files queued for upload [
+            {
+                "name":      "file",   // string: name (full path) of the file, "id":        123,      // integer: id of this item in the queue, "size":      79,       // integer: size of the file in bytes "expiry":    1.5       // float: time until file is eligible for transfer, lowest goes first "tries":     1,        // integer: number of times we have tried to upload "delay":     5.0,      // float: seconds between upload attempts "uploading": false,    // boolean: true if item is being uploaded },
+       ],
+    }

+The `expiry` time is the time until the file is elegible for being uploaded in floating point seconds.
+This may go negative.
+As rclone only transfers `--transfers` files at once, only the lowest `--transfers` expiry times will have `uploading` as `true`.
+So there may be files with negative expiry times for which `uploading` is `false`.

+This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

+### vfs/queue-set-expiry: Set the expiry time for an item queued for upload. {#vfs-queue-set-expiry}

+Use this to adjust the `expiry` time for an item in the upload queue.
+You will need to read the `id` of the item using `vfs/queue` before using this call.

+You can then set `expiry` to a floating point number of seconds from now when the item is eligible for upload.
+If you want the item to be uploaded as soon as possible then set it to a large negative number (eg -1000000000).
+If you want the upload of the item to be delayed for a long time then set it to a large positive number.

+Setting the `expiry` of an item which has already has started uploading will have no effect - the item will carry on being uploaded.

+This will return an error if called with `--vfs-cache-mode` off or if the `id` passed is not found.

+This takes the following parameters

+- `fs` - select the VFS in use (optional)
+- `id` - a numeric ID as returned from `vfs/queue`
+- `expiry` - a new expiry time as floating point seconds

+This returns an empty result on success, or an error.

+This command takes an "fs" parameter.
 If this parameter is not supplied and if there is only one VFS in use then that VFS will be